 Thanks to the WordPress platform, you will be able to build web pages and add content to your website without ever writing a single line of code.

 WordPress CMS has been popular since it was launched.
 Over the years, its popularity grew to immense proportions.
 Today over 37% of all websites use WordPress.

 The idea of WordPress was born out of a need for good and reliable blogging software.
 Back in 2003, the most popular blogging software was b2/cafelog.
 After the main developers decided to discontinue the project, two b2/cafelog users, Mike Little and Matt Mullenweg, took it upon themselves to build an entirely new platform based on b2/cafelog.
 Thus WordPress came into being.

 The first version of WordPress was published on May 27, 2003.
 WordPress stunned the community because it brought many improvements and perks b2/cafelog didn’t have.

 As the number of users grew, so did the community of developers who wanted to improve the platform.
-In 2005 WordPress 1.5 version introduced the Theme System, comment moderation feature, and Pages.
+In 2005 the WordPress 1.5 version introduced the Theme System, comment moderation feature, and Pages.
 These new perks enabled people all over the world to have professional looking websites with minimal time invested.

 Read more: The Best Blogging Platforms 2020